-Findings Response B. USE OF PHYSICAL FORCE References: ACA CJS 1-2B-01, 1-2B-02, 1-2B-03, 1-2B-05, 1-2B-06, 1-4D-12, Dept. Regs.
-HC References: ACA CJS 1-2B-01, 1-2B-02, 1-2B-03, 1-2B-05, 1-2B-06, 1-4D-12, Dept. Regs.
+Findings Response B. USE OF PHYSICAL FORCE WARD THE AND A DURING MENT References: ACA CJS 1-2B-01, 1-2B-02, 1-2B-03, 1-2B-05, 1-2B-06, 1-4D-12, Dept. Regs.
 HCP33, HCP40, OP-A-19, OP-A-16, OP-A-3 II-B-001 Use of Force The use of force is restricted to instances of justifiable self-defense, protection of others, protection of property, and prevention of escapes, and then only as a last resort and in accordance with appropriate statutory authority.
 Written policy, procedure, and practice govern the use of force and provide that force shall never be used as punishment.
 When an incident involving use of force with a DPS&C offender results in the termination and/or arrest of an employee, the facility shall immediately report the incident to the DPS&C, Office of Adult Services, telephone number 800-803-8748 during normal business hours or the control center at Elayn Hunt Correctional Center, telephone number 800-842-4399 after hours.
 In addition, the facility shall provide a written report of the incident to the DPS&C, Chief of Operations within three business days.
-Visual Inspection: facility records, logs, incident reports, training records II-B-002 Use of Restraints Written policy, procedure, and practice provide that mechanical restraints, such as handcuffs and leg irons, are never applied as punishment.
+Visual Inspection: facility records, logs, incident reports, training records Compliant.
+A written use of force file on 2/23/22 in place.
+Incident reports on file to support compliance.
+Documentation of staff training is in file for 3/15/22.
+II-B-002 Use of Restraints Written policy, procedure, and practice provide that mechanical restraints, such as handcuffs and leg irons, are never applied as punishment.
 There are defined circumstances under which supervisory approval is needed prior to application.
 Restraints on offenders for medical and psychiatric purposes are only applied in accordance with policies and procedures approved by the health authority, including: Conditions under which restraints may be applied; Types of restraints to be applied; Identification of a qualified medical or behavioral health professional who may authorize the use of restraints after reaching the conclusion that less intrusive measures are not a viable alternative; Monitoring procedures; Length of time restraints are to be applied; Documentation of efforts for less restrictive treatment alternatives; An after incident review.
+Compliant.
+Restraints are never applied for punishment per policy.
+Facility logs in place to show monitoring procedures and length of time restraints are applied.
+An after incident review.
+Visual Inspection: facility records, logs -